-The graduate admissions process will be coordinated by the Office of the Associate Provost for Graduate Programs for applicants seeking entry for Spring 2018 and later in a phased approach.
-Colleges, schools, and institutes will remain responsible for graduate admissions decisions.
+The graduate admissions process is coordinated by the Office of Graduate Admissions, located in 200 Sparks Hall (email firstname.lastname@example.org).
+Colleges, schools, and institutes are responsible for graduate admissions decisions.
 This applies to degree-seeking, non-degree seeking, and transient graduate applicants, except where noted and excludes the College of Law.

 Georgia State University welcomes applications from all qualified individuals regardless of race, color, sex, religion, creed, age, sexual orientation, gender, disability, veteran status or national origin.
+A baccalaureate degree from an accredited, U.S. institution, or its equivalent, is required for entry into Georgia State’s graduate programs.
 Admission is based on a number of factors including, but not limited to, an applicant’s academic record, test scores, experience, circumstances, good conduct and character.
 Admission is a competitive, selective process and meeting minimum requirements does not guarantee acceptance.

 Absent extenuating circumstances, good disciplinary standing at previously attended colleges and universities is a condition of admission for all applicants.
 For purposes of admission, good disciplinary standing means that the applicant has no pending disciplinary charges, outstanding disciplinary sanctions or disciplinary issues that would prevent the applicant from re-enrolling at previously attended postsecondary institutions.